muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 They both seem to be passed out with their food barely touched.

-The server who was serving food just a little while earlier is now dragging QF3 like some kind of rag doll and shoving them into the service trolley that the food was brought out on.
+The server who was serving food just a little while earlier is now dragging QF3 like some kind of ragdoll and shoving them into the service trolley that the food was brought out on.

 Pretty soon it was FF3's turn to be shoved into the serving trolley.